 The various approaches to securing APIs

-In this article, we'll take a look at authorization and API security, two key concepts in keeping data safe.
+In this article, we will take a look at authorization and API security, two key concepts in keeping data safe.

 API security is a top concern for any organization that exposes its data and services to external consumers.
 In order to ensure that your API is secure, you must first understand the various approaches to securing APIs.